All Episodes

 McDonald's even issued a statement calling media reports about its health care coverage speculative and misleading.

-And yet, the regime said yesterday its top health official will exercise discretion, her discretion in enforcing a new health law requirement.
+And yet, the regime said yesterday its top health official will exercise discretion, her discretion, in enforcing a new health law requirement.

-I don't know how many times in the bill it's in there at the Secretary's discretion.
+Because apparently now what Kathleen Sebelius, and this is in the law, at the Secretary's discretion, I don't know how many times in the bill it's in there at the Secretary's discretion.

 So she can choose to exempt some people from the law and hold others to it.

-The announcement of Thursday followed a report in the Wall Street Journal that McDonald's warned federal regulators they could drop its health insurance plan for nearly 30,000 restaurant workers unless regulators waive a new requirement of the health overhaul.
+The announcement Thursday followed a report in the Wall Street Journal that McDonald's warned federal regulators they could drop its health insurance plan for nearly 30,000 restaurant workers unless regulators waive a new requirement of the health overhaul.

 She must wait for guidance from state insurance commissioners, and the administration does not expect to release the agency's final guidance until December.